Failed Trader – 95% Never Make Money In Day Trading, Now We Know Why

-Summed up, most of the energy is spent on avoiding strategies, markets, and behavior that are difficult to master.
+Most energy is spent on avoiding strategies, markets, and behavior that are difficult to master.
 For example, we are not involved in penny stocks or forex.

 Backasting and premortems

-Backcasting starts with a positive end result and you imagine how you ended up there.
-For example, you look at yourself as a successful trader ten years in the future and you write down reasons and plans on how you ended up successful.
+Backcasting starts with a positive end result, and you imagine how you ended up there.
+For example, you look at yourself as a successful trader ten years in the future, and you write down reasons and plans on how you ended up successful.

 Likewise, you can imagine a negative result in ten years’ time.
 Annie Duke calls this premortems.
 Forensic crime dramas are full of postmortems where a medical examiner determines the cause of death (after it has happened).
 A premortem is an equally bad investigation (as you end up unsuccessful), but before it happens.
 How did you end up as an unsuccessful trader?
 Duke argues we are generally biased to overestimate the probability of good things happening.
 We imagine ourselves as successful traders, even though almost all fail.
-Being positive is in general a good trait, but being realistic and rational are not bad either.
+Being positive is generally a good trait, but being realistic and rational is not bad either.

 By imagining obstacles to reach your goal, you are better prepared to avoid and circumvent those obstacles.
 Dreaming about achieving a goal won’t help.
-You need to behave in correct ways that make your goal realistic.
+You need to behave in the correct ways that make your goal realistic.

 Few ways to win, many ways to lose